weechat/specs.weechat.org/specs/2023-001-case-sensitive-identifiers.md

 ### String comparison functions

-The following string comparison functions must be replaced in WeeChat core to be case sensitive:
+When a comparison needs to be case sensitive instead of case insensitive, the call to the function must be replaced with another, in WeeChat core:

 Function                     | Replacement
 ---------------------------- | ---------------------------------------